 13. Next, sew the middle body piece, leaving about 3 inches open for stuffing.
 Sew closed.
 Again, keep in mind that you will essentially be making Olaf’s middle, so give some consideration to the shape you want.
 Repeat the same steps above for the bottom section of the Olaf dress up costume.
 Note that for the bottom, you will also be forming the top part of each foot with your stitch.

 14. I chose to make the feet 3-D, but if you don’t feel it is necessary, just sew along all edges of the foot, leaving space to stuff before sewing closed.

 Now, take a step back (and a sip of wine) and congratulate yourself on making an Olaf dress up costume!
-Because you were able to easily whip up this costume, why don’t you Pin it so that your friends and followers can be inspired by your craftiness?
-If you do make this, go ahead and send me a picture because I’d love to share it on social media!
+Would you please pin our tutorial or share it on Facebook so that your friends and followers can be inspired?